Lawrence Allen Centre: Old plan

 As part of the 20-year plan to redevelop Lawrence Heights that began in 2007 by local city councillor Howard Moscoe, Lawrence Square was planned to be demolished to make way for a northward extension of Marlee Avenue and for public housing.

 Two nearby public schools were planned to be demolished to make way for retail uses.

 New plan

 Later on, councillor Moscoe retired.
 The new councillor, Josh Colle, conducted more rounds of community consultation.
-The city no longer aims to demolish Lawrence Square; instead, the new plan is to leave the mall in place for good.
+The city no longer aims to demolish Lawrence Allen Centre; instead, the new plan is to leave the mall in place for good.